 She is a member of several key professional economic development organizations, including the Economic Development Council of Maine, Business Retention and Expansion International, and Northeast Developers Association.
 She also serves on numerous boards and committees including the Maine Development Foundation, University of Maine at Augusta Board of Visitors, the Husson University Board of Visitors, and the Bangor Federal Credit Union supervisory committee.

 A Maine native, D’arcy graduated from the University of Maine with highest distinction in her field of International Affairs, and spent a year abroad in Montreal studying at McGill University.
 She completed a Master’s degree in International Political Economy and Development at Fordham University in New York City, where she was awarded the Matteo Ricci Award for academic excellence.
 D’arcy is an avid member of Maine Mounted Search and Rescue and currently resides in Hampden with her husband Daryl and their son, Jed, along with the family dogs, horses and donkey.

 Renee Doble joined the City of Brewer in 2017 as Economic Development Specialist.
 Prior to joining the City of Brewer, she worked at Eastern Maine Development Corporation as a Workforce Development Specialist where she helped businesses in Penobscot and Piscataquis Counties solve workforce issues.

-Renee serves on the boards of the Greater Bangor Convention and Visitors Bureau and The Bangor Region Chamber of Commerce and the Economic Development Council of Maine.
+Renee serves on the boards of the Greater Bangor Convention and Visitors Bureau, The Bangor Region Chamber of Commerce and the Economic Development Council of Maine.
 She is also a member of Business Retention and Expansion International, and on the Steering Committee of The Big Gig.

 Renee is a Maine native, who graduated from the University of Maine, and resides in Hampden with her yellow lab, and misses her two college-age daughters who are living away from home.